Aye Mere Watan Ke Logo: Reception and legacy

 All of the artists and technicians involved with the song including singers, musicians, music director, lyricist, recording studio, sound recordist pledged the royalties from the song in perpetuity to the War Widows Fund.
 Per Pradeep's last wishes, royalties for sale of records of the song were to be donated to war widows.
-In 2005, the Bombay High Court asked the music company HMV to indicate a lump sum payable to the Army Welfare Fund for the disabled and war widows from the song's royalty proceeds.
+In 2005, the Bombay High Court asked the music company His Master's Voice to indicate a lump sum payable to the Army Welfare Fund for the disabled and war widows from the song's royalty proceeds.

 Brigadier Chitranjan Sawant, who served in the Sino-Indian War, stated that the song inspired soldiers to withstand the difficult situations they were in.

 Recalling the song in 2013, Mangeshkar stated that she never expected the song to be so successful, saying, "Since it was not part of a film, I thought it would have a limited impact.
 Ae mere watan ke logo became my signature tune.
 No show of mine, no concert or event is complete until I sing it."
 She also stated that Pradeep was always sure of the song's success saying, "Only Pradeepji had faith in the song.
 He had prophesied to me, 'Lata, tum dekhna yeh gaana bahot chalega.
 Log hamesha ke liye issey yaad rakhenge (You'll see this song will endure.
 People will always remember it)'".